jschwander/genesis-website/VERCEL-WEBHOOK-SETUP.md

 ## Step 3: Deploy Your Website to Vercel

-1. Push this code to GitHub (or GitLab/BitBucket)
+1. Push this code to GitHub
 2. Your site should automatically deploy on Vercel
 3. If not already deployed, you can manually trigger a deploy from the Vercel dashboard